 The Sound System of Language

-the pages don't work very well in Dreamweaver (to put it mildly); some of the IPA symbols have been given as jpgs to try and get them right, though it makes it look a bit spotty.
+the pages don't work very well in Dreamweaver; some of the IPA symbols have been given as jpgs to try and get them right, though it makes it look a bit spotty.
 A glossary of phonological terms is available.

-And of course it is now rather dated!]
+And of course the content is now rather dated!]

 Why do people speaking English and French sound so different when the languages look so similar in writing, apart from a few accents?
 This chapter looks at the some of the properties of sound systems that languages have in common and some of the ways in which they differ.
 This chapter starts by discussing the ways in which languages use the pitch variation of intonation, goes on to the mechanisms by which speech sounds are produced, and then turns to how sounds are organised in speech.
 Its theme is the diverse ways in which languages make use of the same resources for producing speech.